Using return value of cin to take unknown number of inputs in C++

 A typical solution is to run a loop and stop when a user enters a particular value.
-How to do it if we are not allowed to use if-else, switch-case and conditional statement.
+How to do it if we are not allowed to use if-else, switch-case, and conditional statements?

-Important Point: cin is an object if std::istream.
+Important Point: cin is an object of std::istream.
 In C++11 and later, std::istream has a conversion function explicit bool() const;, meaning that there is a valid conversion from std::istream to bool, but only where explicitly requested.
-An if or while counts as explicitly requesting a conversion to bool.
+An if or while counts as explicitly requesting conversion to bool.
 [Source StackOVerflow]

 Before C++ 11, std::istream had a conversion to operator void*() const;